 Through her work with the Foundation—including attending courses to better serve the mission and helping secure grant funding and donations—she strives to educate families and communities, encouraging safer choices that protect lives and prevent heartbreak.

 Casey serves as both the Secretary and Director of the Foundation's Youth Advisory Board.
 She works full-time in the digital service department for a local credit union, and is currently pursuing her Master's in Nonprofit Management at The University of Central Florida, with the goal of sustaining the foundation's growth and impact for years to come.
-In her spare time, Casey volunteers in the children's ministry at C3 church, and enjoys reading, listening to podcasts and audiobooks, and baking.

 As Keri Anne's older sister, Casey is deeply committed to sharing her sister's legacy with others and continuing that legacy through the foundation's mission, alongside her brother Billy.
 She is passionate about empowering young people to become advocates for accountability, empathy, and safer communities.